 How can B=MAP kick-start sustainable workplace behaviours?

 A common environmental issue in the workplace is the excessive use of disposable cups.
 7 million coffee cups are used in the UK each day, with approximately one in every four hundred cups recycled.
-Tackling this issue in the workplace is a good place to start.
+Tackling this particular issue around sustainability in the workplace is a good place to start.

 We now know that for a behaviour to take place, the three elements of motivation, ability, and a prompt need to be present.